»TO STUDY ZEN means to study the self.

 »Independent from the written word, transmission far away from the written; to see directly into the heart of the individual, to see their true characteristics, to become Buddha .«

-Sitting upright without the need to reach or hold on to something, perceiving without judging or analysing the perceived, to direct our attention at everything that is in this moment.
+Sitting upright without the need to reach or hold on to something, perceiving without judging or analysing the perceived, to direct our attention to everything that is in this moment.

 That is all.
 The practice of awakening.
 Sounds easy but it’s actually quite hard.
 Sitting in silence offers us the opportunity to discover the numerous illusions, which we are entangled in, and discover our true nature.
 That is how life becomes easier, more conscious and more powerful – or as Unmon wrote: »It lets us stroll cheerfully through life.«